-Long-Lived Assets
+Long-lived Assets

-Our long-lived assets include equipment and improvements, intangible assets, and goodwill.
+Our long-lived assets include equipment and improvements, intangible assets, right-of-use assets, and goodwill.
 The Company continues to review its long-lived assets for possible impairment or loss of value at least annually or more frequently upon the occurrence of an event or when circumstances indicate that a reporting unit's carrying amount is greater than its fair value.